ArguedJoker/sfia2/README.md

 ## AWS EC2

 Amazon Web Service Elastic Compute 2 is a web service that is designed to make web-scale cloud computing much, much easier for developers.
+The project utilises this service to create EC2 instances.

 For more information: https://aws.amazon.com/ec2/?ec2-whats-new.sort-by=item.additionalFields.postDateTime&ec2-whats-new.sort-order=desc

 ## AWS RDS

 Amazon Relational Database Service is a technology that allows for cost-efficient database in the cloud that is easy to set up.
+The project utilises two AWS RDS instances.

 For more information: https://aws.amazon.com/rds/